garden-io/garden/docs/using-garden/iam-permissions.md

 }
 ```

-You will also need a kubernetes `role` or `cluster resource` so that users can view information about the resources running in the cluster.
-The [instructions are documented here](https://docs.aws.amazon.com/eks/latest/userguide/connector-grant-access.html).
+You will also need a Kubernetes role and service account in the EKS cluster.
+This can be achieved with the aws-auth configmap.
+The [instructions are documented here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
+If you are interested in minimizing the permissions in the cluster, please take a look at our [Kubernetes RBAC guide](https://docs.garden.io/advanced/rbac-config).

 ## GCP